 - * Print a long integer and then terminate the line.
 This method behaves

-- * as though it invokes {@link #print(long)}
+- * as though it invokes {@link #print(long)} and then

-- * {@link #println()}
+- * {@link #println()}.

 - *